-Representative parametric methods are ridge regression best linear unbiased predictors (RR-BLUP) (39) and genomic BLUP (GBLUP) (40).
-GBLUP was the first GP method to be developed and it replaced the traditional pedigree-based relationship matrix by a genomic information-based matrix to improve prediction accuracies (PA) (41).
+Representative parametric methods are ridge regression best linear unbiased (RR-BLUP) (39) and genomic BLUP (GBLUP) (40).
+GBLUP was the first GP method developed and replaced the traditional pedigree-based relationship matrix by a genomic information-based matrix to improve prediction accuracies (PA) (41).
 Parametric methods BayesA (26) and weighted Bayesian shrinkage regression (wBSR) (42), on the other hand, consider a prior distribution of effect with a higher probability of moderate to large effects.
-Regarding parametric models such as BayesB (43) and BayesC π (44), assumptions are made that consider the effect of some SNPs to be zero.
-The Bayesian least absolute shrinkage and selection operator (Bayesian LASSO) assumes that the effects of all markers follow a double exponential distribution (45) whilst the Bayesian Sparse Linear Mixed Model (BSLMM), a parametric method developed by Zhou et al.(46) combines the hypotheses of both GBLUP and Bayesian methods and achieves higher PAs than BayesC π , and BayesLASSO.
-Nonparametric or semi-parametric approaches like random forest, Reproducing kernel Hilbert space (RKHS) (47,48) are better suited for accounting of non-additive genetic effects (37,38) in contrast with parametric genomic prediction models (23,38,47,49).
+Regarding parametric models such as BayesB (43) and BayesC $\pi$ (44), assumptions are made that consider the effect of some SNPs to be zero.
+The Bayesian least absolute shrinkage and selection operator (Bayes LASSO) which is a assumes that the effects of all markers follow a double exponential distribution (45).
+Also, Zhou et al.(46) developed the Bayesian Sparse Linear Mixed Model (BSLMM) a parametric method that combines the hypotheses of both GBLUP and Bayesian methods and achieves higher PAs than BayesC $\pi$ , and BayesLASSO.
+Nonparametric or semi-parametric approaches like random forest, reproducing kernel Hilbert space (RKHS) (47,48), support vector regression (SVR) (49), and neural networks (NN) (50) are better suited for accounting for non-additive genetic effects (37,38) in contrast with parametric genomic prediction models (23,38,47,51).

 Several studies compared the performances of GP models under different conditions.
-In a simulation study, Meuwissen al.(26) found that while GBLUP achieved PAs of 73.2%, BayesA and BayesB comparatively provided an additional increase of around 9 and 16%, respectively.
-However, when a population is composed of close relatives and the target traits are controlled by several small effect genes, the different methods perform similarly (50-52).
-On the contrary, BayesB and Bayes $C\pi$ are better when dealing with distant relatives and traits affected by a small number of large-effect loci (23).
-Kernel methods such as RKHS are robust in predicting non-additive effects and in solving complex multi-environment multi-trait models (53,54).
-Compared to the abovementioned parametric methods, deep learning techniques such as Support Vector Regression (SVR), Multilayer Perceptron, and Convolutional Neural Networks models performed poorly in some studies (55,56).
-However, there are also instances where RKHS outperformed one or several of parametric methods, for instance, GBLUP, rrBLUP, and Bayesian algorithms for several traits in several crops including maize (51,57-59).
-These results were most likely because nonparametric GS models capture more adequately non-additive genetic components which are an essential characteristic of complex traits (23,37,38) and hence could be good candidate tools for the prediction of FAW and MW which are controlled resistance traits by both additive and non-additive action (21,23,31,41,60).
-Therefore, since GP for maize resistance to insect pests such as FAW and MW is not yet well explored, it is pivotal to compare performances of several available prediction algorithms to inform better future GS programs.
-Therefore, the Genomic Prediction 0.2.6 plugin of the KDCompute 1.5.2. beta (https://kdcompute.igss-africa.org/kdcompute/home), an online database developed by Diversity Array Technologies (DArT, https://www. diversityarrays.com) for the analysis of DArT marker data, presents great interest for this purpose.
-It hosts a suite of parametric, semiparametric, and nonparametric GP methods that can be run simultaneously on genotype-phenotype datasets.
+In a simulation study, Meuwissen et al.(26) found that while GBLUP achieved PAs of up to 73.2%, BayesA and BayesB comparatively provided an additional increase of around 9 and 16%, respectively.
+However, when a population is composed of close relatives and the target traits are controlled by several small effect genes, the different methods perform similarly (52-54).
+On the contrary, BayesB and BayesC $\pi$ are better when dealing with distant relatives and traits affected by a small number of large-effect loci (23).
+Kernel methods such as RKHS are robust in predicting non-additive effects and in solving complex multi-environment multi-trait models (55,56).
+Compared to the above-mentioned parametric methods, deep learning techniques such as SVR, Multilayer Perceptron, and Convolutional Neural Networks models performed poorly in some studies (57,58).
+However, there are also instances where RKHS, SVR, and NN outperformed one or several of parametric methods, for instance, GBLUP, RRBLUP, and Bayesian algorithms for several traits in several crops including maize (53,59,60).
+These results are most likely because nonparametric GS models capture more adequately non-additive genetic components which are an essential characteristic of complex traits (23,37,38) and hence could be good candidate tools for the prediction of FAW and MW resistance traits which are controlled by both additive and non-additive gene action (12,61,70,62-69).